Hasan-atc/-ROS-indoor-studies./README.md

 # Initialization ⭐
 !!
 Before starting this phase, you should make sure that the above requirements are fully met !!

+!!
+After installing ROS and Turtlebot3, do not forget to make catkin_make in the catkin_ws file !!

+!!Then you can locate the labirent_ortam.launch file wherever you want and run it with roslaunch.
+I preferably put it in turtlebot3_simulations/turtlebot3_gazebo/launch file !!

 1️⃣ Let's run the Gazebo environment
 ````
 cd catkin_ws